Alanaktion/alanaktion.github.io/_posts/2014-05-06-sublime-text-plugins.md

 * [Package Control](https://sublime.wbond.net/installation)
 	* This one is essential for any Sublime Text user, and makes installing other plugins very simple and fast.
-* Git or SidebarGit from Package Control
+* Git, SidebarGit, or SublimeGit (commercial) from Package Control
-	* Both can be used together, or just pick the one you prefer
+	* All can be used together, or just pick the one you prefer
 * SublimeLinter - I use these sub-plugins:
 	* SublimeLinter-php
     * SublimeLinter-jshint (Requires Node.js, `npm install -g jshint`)